ublue-os/website/docs/images/bluefin/index.md

 ### Rebase

 For existing Silverblue/Kinoite users **AMD/Intel GPU users only**:

+!!! warning "Rebasing and Flatpaks

+    Bluefin will prompt you to modify your Flatpak remotes and will remove the Fedora remote.
+Cancel out of the first-run wizard if you want to leave your Flatpak configuration unchanged.

 1. After you reboot you should [pin the working deployment](https://docs.fedoraproject.org/en-US/fedora-silverblue/faq/#_about_using_silverblue) so you can safely rollback.
 2. Open a terminal and rebase the OS to this image: